When Headaches Keep Returning: The Role of Tension and the Nervous System

 Supporting Long-Term Relief

-For many people, recurring headaches or migraines are a signal that the body is under sustained strain.
-Addressing posture, stress, muscular tension, and nervous system balance together can support fewer flare-ups over time.
+For many people, recurring headaches or migraines are signals that the body is under sustained strain.
+Supporting posture, breathing patterns, muscular balance, and nervous system regulation together can reduce flare-ups over time.

-At The Art of Qi, sessions are designed to support the body as a whole, allowing tension patterns to unwind naturally and safely.
+At The Art of Qi, sessions are designed to work with the body as an integrated system, allowing tension patterns to unwind safely and naturally.

 With love,